atomiv/atomiv.github.io/content/_framework/software-architecture/design-patterns.md

 Object scope:

-* Abstract Factory - Provides an interface for contructing a family of related objects but without specifying their concrete classes
+* Abstract Factory - Provides an interface for contructing a family of related objects but without specifying their concrete classes.
+For example, we have an interface for a Car Part Factory which creates doors, hoods etc. Then for each diffew
 * Builder - Used to separate the construction of a complex object from the way that it is represented, so that different representations can be created via the same construction process
 * Prototype - Enables the use of a prototypical instance to specify kinds of objects to create and creates new objects via copying the prototype
 * Singleton - Enables a class to have only a single instance and provides a single global accss to